bogbook/bog/README.md

 ![bogbook](bogbook.png)

-Bogbook is a distributed news network made up of feeds signed by ed25519 keypairs, and then replicated between bogbook pub server.
+Bogbook is a distributed news network made up of feeds signed by ed25519 keypairs, and then replicated between bogbook clients in the browser and bogbook pubs.

-On bgobook you can post images with filters and posts that are rendered in markdown.
+On bogbook you can post images with filters and posts that are rendered in markdown.
 You can identify your ed25519 pubkey with a name, an image, a bio, and a background.

 The bogbook protocol is secure (no one can modify your posts) and the data exists in your browser, as well as any bogbook pubs you have replicated to, and all of the clients who have replicated your posts from bogbook pubs.

 + Try it: [bogbook.com](http://bogbook.com/)
 + Help: [ev@evbogue.com](mailto:ev@evbogue.com)
 + IRC: irc.freenode.net #bogbook

+Prior art:

++ [old bogbook](http://git.sr.ht/~ev/bogbook) -- the protocol wasn't as optimized as I wanted, and the replication sucked
++ [ssb](http://scuttlebot.io) -- While I invested 4 years developing ssb apps, ssb was always difficult to install and the data never replicated into browsers

 ---